ccny-wd-2020/basics_website/README.md

 - [x] Creating a github repository and cloning the repository locally
 - [x] Pushing to github
 - [x] Deploying to heroku
+- [ ] Deploying code to a paid host